pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ### Simplified Mental Model

-Perhaps one of Pulumi's most significant benefits for SST users is the simplified mental model it provides.
+One of Pulumi's most significant benefits for SST users is the simplified mental model it provides.
 By treating the infrastructure code as a first-class program, Pulumi aligns much more closely with how application developers think and work.

 Instead of having to navigate the complexities of intermediary formats, deployment pipelines, and the separation between infrastructure code and deployment code, SST users can now focus on writing their infrastructure logic in the same programming languages they use for their application code.
 This makes it much easier for them to understand, maintain, and extend their infrastructure as their needs evolve.